tau-OS/tau-flatpak-platform/README.md

 ### Stable

-To release a new stable version of the platform, simply open up a PR and add the `Release` label to it.
-Once it is merged, a new stable `co.tauos.Platform` version `1.0` will be created and published.
+To release a new stable version of the platform, simply run the Release CI.

-> **NOTE** If you want to change the version, like release `co.tauos.Platform` version `2`, you will need to make
-> changes in the `release.yml` GitHub action.